gautamdb/gautamdb.github.io/README.md

 Telegram/Reddit/Discord/Github/Mastodon: my first name + db

-(Thhe gmail account and the youtube channel with "my first name + db" do NOT belong to me Maybe someone else created it, or I did and forgot the pwd, idk.)
+(The gmail account and the youtube channel with "my first name + db" do NOT belong to me Maybe someone else created it, or I did and forgot the pwd, idk.)

 I can also be found on [ORCID](https://orcid.org/0000-0002-8668-310X).